Updated on 27.11.23

 Customize the Transactions list by ordering, filtering, and selecting specific columns.
 The arrow next to the column title will change to show the current order – ascending or descending.

 Click on the gear icon in the top right corner of the list to bring up advanced view options.
 The modal will allow you to add, remove, and reorder the columns in your view.
 You can select any data fields sent over the API or enriched by SEON.

 Quickly identify unopened new transactions based on the green line on the left side of the screen.
 Someone from your team has already checked the transactions shown in grey.

 Click on any transaction in the list to open the transaction details view.

-You can easily change the state of any transaction from the list view by clicking on the status icon.
+You can easily change the state of any transaction from the list view by clicking on the state icon.

 The drop-down menu will include the three default states and any labels you have set up.
 Manual reviews and labels provide essential feedback to our machine learning solutions.

 Click the checkbox on the left to select multiple transactions and edit them simultaneously.
 The multi-select options will appear in the gray bar at the bottom of the screen.